isb-cgc/readthedocs/docs/source/sections/BigQuery/ControlledAccessVCF.rst

 ISB-CGC BigQuery Table Search
 -----------------------------
 To see the available VCF BigQuery tables hosted on our Google Cloud projects, visit our `ISB-CGC BigQuery Table Search <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/BigQueryTableSearchUI.html>`_ and select **VCF** for the Filter **Data Type**.
+Preview of the data won't be available because the data is controlled access.

 VCF Programs Available